 - The worker is customarily engaged in an independently established trade, occupation, or business of the same nature as the work performed for the hiring entity.

-Contact us today for help, so you can get back to growing your business.
+Contact us today for help, so you can get your human resources in order and grow your business.